arlobelshee/InnovatingTeams.github.io/content/index.md

 ---
 layout: index.hbs

-title: Unbelievable success comes from great teams
+title: Unbelievable success
-lead: <%= site.lead %>
+lead: Unbelievable success comes from great teams and good organization between those teams.
+We show 1000+ person organizations how to collaborate in a Lean way.
 ---

 # What unbelievable success looks like